 Each participant has the right to withdraw from the trial at any time, without the need to provide a reason and in knowledge of the fact that withdrawing from the trial will not affect their future care from their healthcare provider.
 However, de-identified data that have already been collected and incorporated in the study database will be included in the analysis (and any personally identifiable data will be destroyed).
-In addition, the Investigator may discontinue a participant from the trial at any time if the Investigator considers it necessary for any reason including:
+In addition, the Investigator may discontinue a participant from the trial (or intervention) at any time if the Investigator considers it necessary for any reason including, but not limited to:

-- Ineligibility (either arising during the trial or retrospectively) - Participant moves to a GP practice that is not undertaking the RESTED trial during the intervention stage.
+- Ineligibility (either arising during the trial or retrospectively) - For safety reasons, rendering participation in the trial or intervention inappropriate